Artist from Germany

 INTERVIEW with Jacqueline Schubert

-Carmela Loiacono – Please introduce yourself and talk about the selected works you exhibited during the exhibition STORIES OF IDENTITY – From hidden places to daily life.
+Carmela Loiacono – Please introduce yourself and talk about the selected works you presented during the exhibition STORIES OF IDENTITY – From hidden places to daily life.

 Jacqueline Schubert – I started painting in 2015.
 Many years I had been living and working abroad.
 Now I live in Germany, near Düsseldorf as a freelance artist.
 Style and technique I developed decisively through attending the “masterclass for painting”.
 Most of the time I work independently as an individual artist.